supertopher/unix-starter-kit/readme.md

 Congratulations!
 You can now manipulate a path (and troll people!)

 However, if we want this setting to exist outside of the current session we have to add this PATH addition to the shell initilization files.
-Most commonly for bash this is ```.bash_profile``` and in ZSH is ```.zshrc```.
-These files are just a list of commands than run when you start your shell... **Everytime** you start your shell.
+Most commonly in bash this is a file called ```.bash_profile```.
+This file is a list of commands than run when you start your shell... **Everytime** you start your shell.

 ## Release 3